-In this article we are going to explain, How to achieve Informatica Update Strategy using Session Properties.
-Or, the steps involved in configuring the Session Properties to achieve the Update Strategy without using any Update Strategy Transformation with example.
+In this article, we are going to explain, How to achieve Informatica Update Strategy using Session Properties.
+Or, the steps involved in configuring the Session Properties to achieve the Update Strategy without using any Update Strategy Transformation with an example.

 For this example, we are going to use the below show data (Employee Duplicate table)